rossprogram/rossprogram.github.io/index.md

 **Ross Program in China.**
 The 2019 _Ross/Asia_ program will be a five-week session held on a college campus in Zhenjiang, Jiangsu, China.

 Ross/Asia follows the same format and style as Ross/USA.
 All classes are held in English.
-Further information appears on the Ross Program's [To Apply](/students/to-apply/) page, and will also be posted at the [Ross/Asia website](http://www.rossmathasia.org/).
+Further information appears on the Ross Program's [Application](/students/to-apply/) page, and will also at the [Ross/Asia website](http://www.rossmathasia.org/).
 (You may select "English" in the navigation bar).
 We are grateful to the private company _Renascentia Hall International_ for their continuing support of Ross/Asia.

 ## Eligibility